-The Home Buyers’ Plan (HBP) is a Canadian scheme that enables individuals with registered retirement savings plans to borrow up to 35,000 Canadian dollars from their RRSPs to buy or build a home.
+The Home Buyers’ Plan (HBP) is a Canadian scheme that enables first-time home buyers to borrow up to $35,000 from their Registered Retirement Savings Plans (RRSPs) to buy or build their first home.

 Furthermore, the funds must be withdrawn 30 days after the buyer moves into the home.
 Also, required unpaid repayments are taxed as income at the end of the year.